Have You Been Charged with Attempted Murder or Threatening of Witnesses in Official Proceedings in Georgia?

 A case where the accused was not found to be guilty is in Pombert v.
 State.
 171 F. Supp.3d 1321, (216).
 In this case, one of the issues was whether the witness was prevented from testifying after an attorney made a comment to the witness.
 However, the Court found that the attorney's threat was not a threat under the act because it was not communicated to the witness and it was made after the witness had already given his statement to the police.
 Therefore, there was no threat to prevent information of criminal activity from being communicated to law enforcement or the courts.

-Crimes against public administration come with severe consequences.
+A conviction for attempted murder or threatening of witnesses in official proceedings in Georgia comes with severe consequences.
 Do not take a chance on representing yourself when your future is on the line.
-Contact Georgia's premier criminal defense firm and let us assist with your case.
+Contact Georgia's attempted murder or threatening of witnesses in official proceedings lawyers today and let us assist with your case.
 Contact us now for a free case evaluation.